4. Certificate Checkout#

 Checking out a certificate, can also be seen as simply exporting the certificate in the specified format and with some other options available, depending on the certificate itself.

-TrustView has a specific set of checkout formats, which may differ depending on whether it is a SSL certificate or OCES certificate that is being checked-out.
-SSL certificates has more checkout formats available in TrustView, because a wider range of formats is often required, compared to OCES certificates.
+TrustView has a specific set of checkout formats, which may differ depending on whether it is a SSL, OCES or some other type of certificate that is being checked-out.
+SSL certificates generally has more checkout formats available in TrustView, because a wider range of formats is often required, compared to OCES or other types of certificates.

 Important

 To be able to checkout a certificate from TrustView with the private key, TrustView must have it stored (and if stored, the private key will always be stored encrypted in the database).
-If the certificate is ordered with the CSR (Certificate Signing Request) method without a private key, the private key can be manually added later.
+If the certificate is ordered with a Certificate Signing Request (CSR), the private key can be manually added later.

 Note